rileymiller/riley-miller-personal-site/content/blog/java-solid-principles-spring-boot-pt1/index.md

 ![JRE System Library](../../assets/spring-boot/jre-system-lib.png)

-Then I changed the `Execution environment` from JavaSE-11 (unbound) to JavaSE-1.8 (AdoptOpenJDK [1.8.0_222])
+Then I changed the `Execution environment` to JavaSE-1.8.

 ![Java System Library](../../assets/spring-boot/java-sys-lib.png)

 After clicking `Apply and Close`, all of the dependency issues should be resolved.
 If they're not, please reach out on Piazza or seek help during office hours to get setup.

 Now that the build errors are resolved, go ahead and click the `Run` button and your Spring Boot server will start.
 The server will be run locally and will server from port 8080 by default.
+Depending on your local Eclipse setup, you may have multiple options for how to run the project.
+We want to run `SolidSpringApplication` as a `Java Application`.

 After you've started your server, open up your favorite browser and enter `http://localhost:8080/` into the url.